 2. Data loss is a problem that never goes away

 Data loss is the bane of our existence.
 Not only does losing data deteriorate trust, but accounting for lost data down the line creates data debt and can be painful.

 When modeling data, if data is missing then it generally complicates joins and transformations, injecting conditionals and logic into what should otherwise be a simple SQL query.
 When data is used in dashboards, gaps should be annotated and explained to stakeholders, or you’re at risk of making incorrect decisions.
 But such annotations are generally not easy to make, even in modern BI tools.
 Missing data often needs to be discarded or imputed, especially when used as inputs into an analytical model.

-Worst of all is that missing data never goes away.
+Worst of all is that missing data never goes away, and backfilling what can be backfilled can be challenging.
 Every time you onboard a new employee, create or update models, or change dashboards, missing data needs to be considered.
 While s*** always happens, proactively monitoring data quality can decrease the frequency of data loss, and early detection can decrease the severity when it happens.

 3. Historical data is a compounding asset

 Data is becoming a product.
 One of the first things that software product teams do is install analytics (ala Segment, Amplitude, Google Analytics).
 Michael Seibel of Y Combinator recommends analytics from Day One: "You can't be sophisticated about building your product... it's a prerequisite".

 Analytics products provide a historical record of usage to answer questions like: how do users use our product?
 How does the present moment compare to the past?
 What is the impact of this feature?

 Analogously, we see data observability tools like historical baselines (e.g. row counts over time), anomaly detection, and incident reporting, to name a few, unlocking new powers for data teams and help prove how valuable their work is for the larger organization.